 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-American Elementary & Middle School Curriculum/ American High School Diploma/ AP/ IGCSE/ IB Diploma /IB Careers ; French curriculum/ Brevet/ Bac/ Maturité Suisse; ages 2-19; co-ed; day and boarding; independent; privately owned; 2,200 students
+American curriculum/ American High School Diploma/ AP/ IGCSE/ IB Diploma /IB Careers/ French curriculum/ Brevet/ French Bac/ Swiss Maturité; ages 2-19; co-ed; day and boarding independent; privately owned; 1,900 students

 Founded in 1960, sold to Meritas (education) in 2008 and then to Nord Anglia Education in 2015.
-Offering both English and French programmes, the former leading either to Advanced Placement exams or IGCSEs and the IB Diploma and the latter to the French Baccalaureat or the Maturité Suisse.
+Offering both English and French programmes, the former leading either to Advanced Placement exams or IGCSEs and the International Baccalaureate Diploma and the latter to the French Baccalaureate or the Maturité Suisse.
 Both programmes produce successful outcomes at university entrance.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

-Only open to families living in France (large numbers commute from France to Geneva).
-French curriculum taught in French throughout but also offering the fee incurring ENP in English, Maths, History and Geography.
+Over the border and only open to families living in France (large numbers of families commute from France to Geneva).
+French curriculum taught in French throughout but also offering fee paying courses in English, maths, history and geography.
 GCSE English is very popular with about 80 students taking the exam annually.

 Located in Petit-Nancy.
-Initially, a Catholic, French speaking, all-through day school but has now introduced a full bilingual system and since 2014, offers the IB Diploma as well as the French Baccalaureat and the Maturité Suisse.
+Initially, a Catholic, French speaking, all-through day school but has now introduced a full bilingual system and since 2014, offers the International Baccalaureate Diploma as well as the French Baccalaureate and the Maturité Suisse.
 There is a bilingual section in secondary divided into Honors and Expert Users dependent on their attainment in English.
-Students come from over 70 nationalities, recently Swiss (580) were the largest cohort, followed by French (380).
-Graduates head to Oxbridge and Russell Group universities in the UK and Ivies in the US amongst others.
+Students come from over 70 nationalities.
+Recently Swiss were the largest cohort, followed by French.
+Graduates head to Oxbridge and Russell Group in the UK and Ivies in the US amongst other destinations.

-French curriculum/ Brevet/ Bac/ National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,430 students
+French curriculum/ Brevet/ French Bac/ National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,430 students

-Originally, a traditional, French, Catholic, day school (College Marie-Thérese, founded 1903) but changed its name to the Institut International de Lancy, with the English section opening in 2001 and the IB Diploma authorised since 2009.
-Now a bilingual, international school but still with a strong Catholic ethos and part of the international network of the schools of Congregation of the Sisters of Saint Joseph of Lyon.
+Originally, a traditional French Catholic day school (College Marie-Thérese, founded 1903) but changed its name into the Institut International de Lancy, with the English section opening in 2001 and the International Baccalaureate Diploma authorised since 2009.
+Now a bilingual international school but still with a strong Catholic ethos and part of the international network of the schools of Congregation of the Sisters of Saint Joseph of Lyon.
 Results are good and graduates head off to leading universities in Europe and the UK.